7 Things We Expect President Obama Will Do on O‘ahu

-After five consecutive Hawaii vacations, President Barack Obama is expected to travel back to Oahu with his family this month once again.
-Even on vacation, he’s a man of routine, but many kamaaina still look forward to his winter visits—minus the traffic.
+After seven consecutive Hawai’i vacations, President Barack Obama is spending Christmas on O’ahu with his family this month once again.
 Here’s what to expect.

 There’s a decent list of local restaurants and snack shops Obama has frequented since his youth: Zippy’s, Rainbow Drive-In, The Chowder House (now closed), Grace’s Inn.
 While the list has dwindled since he became president in 2008, Obama still makes sure to stop by a few favorites every winter.
 What does it take to be a presidential choice?

 For the 44th president, it wouldn’t be a Hawai‘i vacation without an evening at Alan Wong’s Honolulu.
 Obama has been dining at the King Street spot since he was a U.S. senator.
 Chef/owner Alan Wong says he still gets nervous on those annual December visits.
 “I want everything to go well,” he says.